Large deviations for generalized Gibbs ensembles of the classical Toda chain: Large deviation principles for tri-diagonal matrices

 \subsection{Large deviation principle for the Toda-Chain with quadratic potential}

-In the case of the Toda chain with Gaussian potential $W(x)=\frac{1}{2}x^2$, that is $V=0$, with entries following $\T_N^{P}$, we take $Q_a$ to be the standard Gaussian law and $Q_b$ to be the chi distribution $\sqrt{2}^{-1}\chi_{2P}$ given in \eqref{loi du chi}.
-These entries clearly satisfy Assumption \ref{ass} and therefore we have \begin{corollary} For any $P>0$, the law of $\hat\mu_{L_N(P)}$ with $L_N(P)$ the tridiagonal matrix whose entries follow $\T^{P}_N$ satisfies a large deviation principle in the scale $N$ with convex good rate function $T_P$. \end{corollary}
+{Recall that we denoted by $Q_a$ and $Q_b$ respectively the laws of the $a_i$'s and $b_i$'s, see \eqref{jacobi}.} In the case of the Toda chain with Gaussian potential, that is $V=0$, with entries following $\T_N^{P}$, we take $Q_a$ to be the standard Gaussian law and $Q_b$ to be the chi distribution $\sqrt{2}^{-1}\chi_{2P}$ given in \eqref{loi du chi}.
+We let $L_N(P)$ be the tridiagonal matrix whose entries follow $\T^{P}_N$.
+These entries clearly satisfy Assumption \ref{ass} and therefore we have \begin{corollary} For any $P>0$, the law of $\hat\mu_{L_N(P)}$ satisfies a large deviation principle in the scale $N$ with good, convex, rate function {denoted by} $T_P$. \end{corollary}